 If you need help setting up your SSH keys on your laptop, there are some reference options elsewhere online.

-Enable SSH for Jupyter Server
+Enable SSH for a Jupyter server resource

 You will be taken to a page that allows you to edit the settings of the server.
 Check the box that says “Enable SSH URL to connect to PyCharm, VSCode, or any other IDE” and click “Save” at the bottom of the page.
 This change will be lost if you forget to hit “Save”!

 Start the Jupyter server now, and you will see an SSH URL provided on the instance’s card.
 You will need to provide this URL to your IDE later.

 Note that this URL may change if the server is stopped, including auto-shutoff.
 When you start a work session, you may need to give your IDE the new URL.